 Sending files over the internet can be quite a headache, particularly if you are sending large files.
 Email attachments allow only an average of 10MB of attachments per email, which means they cannot be used for sending large files effectively.
 What then do we use for sending files as large as 100MB, or 1GB, or 10GB over the internet?

 Google Drive is the answer.
 Actually, you can use Google Drive to send up to 15GB of data over the internet!
-Moreover, you can use Google Drive to store your files safely on the internet, without necessarily having to send them.
+Moreover, you can use Google Drive to store your files safely on the internet, without necessarily having to send them to anyone.
 However, to use Google Drive to send files, both the sender and the receiver must have Gmail accounts, and pretty much everyone has a Gmail account (if you don’t, click here to sign up for one).
 Let’s see how Google Drive really works.

 Before going to Google Drive, prepare the files you want to send.
 Firstly, place them in one location on your computer.

 Press Ctrl+A on the keyboard to select all the files

 With the cursor placed over one of the selected files, right click to reveal the menu, go to Send to and click Compressed (zipped) folder.

 A compressed (zipped) folder, containing all the selected files, is created.
 Rename it if necessary and press Enter on the keyboard.

 Sending the files to a compressed (zipped) folder reduces their size thereby reducing the time it will take you to upload them to Google Drive.

 To open Google Drive, log in to your Gmail account and click the small 3x3 grid on the top right to reveal the fly-out menu, then click Drive.

 If you are viewing Gmail in basic HTML, simply click Drive on the top left.